 Principle 7: The services to enable the FL based ML model training should be generic enough for all ML model training mechanisms which require service provider trains the ML model provided by the service consumer.

+Principle 8: The NWDAF containing MTLF as FL server may do performance monitoring during federated learning.
+In order to guarantee model performance of the FL operation, the Server NWDAF should exclude a Client NWDAF from the FL group if the Accuracy-in-Training of the initial/common model calculated by the Client NWDAF is much different from the Accuracy-in-Use calculated by the AnLF.

 NOTE: In this release of the specification, the service provider and consumer are limited to NWDAF containing MTLF.